nextflow-io/nextflow/docs/process.rst

-In the above trivial example the ``$USER`` variable is managed by BASH while ``!{str}`` is handled as a process input variable managed by handled by Nextflow.
+In the above trivial example the ``$USER`` variable is managed by BASH while ``!{str}`` is handled as a process input variable managed by Nextflow.

 .. note::

     - Shell script definition requires the use of single-quote ``'`` delimited strings.
 When using double-quote ``"`` delimited strings, dollar variables are interpreted as Nextflow variables as usual.
 See :ref:`string-interpolation`.

-    - Exclamation mark prefixed variables need always to be included between a curly brackets characters i.e. ``${str}`` is a valid variable while ``!str`` it is ignored.
+    - Exclamation mark prefixed variables need always to be included between a curly brackets characters i.e. ``!{str}`` is a valid variable while ``!str`` it is ignored.

     - Shell script supports the use the file :ref:`process-template` mechanism.
 The same rules are applied to the variables